Unlocking [CLS] Features for Continual Post-Training: Experiments

 \subsection{Ablation Study}

 We also perform an ablation study on CIFAR B0 Inc10, evaluating the incremental performance across different learning settings.
 First, we analyze the impact of $\ell_1$-regularization strength ($\lambda$) and projection dimension ($r$) on performance, as shown in \cref{fig:abla_heat}.
-Our findings indicate that moderate $\ell_1$ regularization enhances accuracy, with performance peaking at $\lambda = 5e^{-4}$.
-This promotes the orthogonality among different modules, improving module selection during inference.
+Our findings indicate that $\ell_1$ regularization improves accuracy, with performance reaching peak at $\lambda = 5e^{-4}$.
+This promotes orthogonality among different modules, improving module selection during inference.
 However, excessive sparsity degrades performance by excessively constraining representations, thereby reducing expressiveness and learning capacity.
 Similarly, increasing the projection dimension ($r$) improves accuracy up to $r = 48$, beyond which performance deteriorates due to the larger bottleneck.
 Based on these observations, we identify the optimal configuration as $\lambda = 5e^{-4}$ and $r = 48$, achieving an accuracy of $95.3\%$.
-Additionally, we compare the performance of different components, alternative module designs and configurations against LuCA in \cref{fig:abla_line}.
-This includes a reversed variant, LuCA\_r, which integrates new information atop the calibrated pre-trained features, formulated as $\phi(\mathbf{x})' = A(C(\phi(\mathbf{x})))$.
-Our results highlight the crucial role of the calibrator while LuCA surpasses other design variants by effectively harmonizing its two modules working together.
+Additionally, we compare the performance of different components, alternative module designs and configurations against TOSCA in \cref{fig:abla_line}.
+This includes a reversed variant, TOSCA\_r, which integrates new information atop the calibrated pre-trained features, formulated as $\Phi(\mathbf{x})' = A(C(\Phi(\mathbf{x})))$.
+We attribute this behavior to the ordering of the modules: when calibration operates on unmodified features before adaptation, the flexibility to modify representations is reduced, whereas introducing task-specific adjustments first and selectively regularizing them after calibration enables more effective adaptation on newly acquired features, explaining the performance gap between TOSCA and TOSCA\_r.
+Therefore, our results highlight the crucial role of the calibrator while TOSCA surpasses all variants by effectively harmonizing its two modules working together.
+We further discuss this behavior and provide a step-by-step analysis of the functioning of our approach below.